 - Derivation tends to affects the meaning of the word, while inflection tends to affect only its syntactic function. - Derivation tends to be more irregular there are more gaps, the meaning is more idiosyncratic and less compositional. - However, the boundary between derivation and inflection is often fuzzy and unclear.

 5.3 Structure of words

 Structure of words can be captured in a similar way as structure of sentences.

-(18) unbelievable = un + (believ + able), not (un + believe) + ableAdj un Adj V able un V believe believe un + (lock + able) or (un + lock) + able
+''' (18) unbelievable =

+un + (believ + able), not (un + believe) + able